Top Five Father’s Day Movies? From giant Gregory Peck to tyrant John Gielgud

 In John Ford’s Welsh-set How Green Was My Valley (1941) a young Roddy McDowall pays homage to his no-nonsense father (Donald Crisp), while in Vincente Minnelli’s sentimental bourgeois comedy Father of the Bride (1950) Spencer Tracy can’t accept the fact that he’ll be losing pretty daughter Elizabeth Taylor to husband-to-be Don Taylor.
 Of course, one could try to find all sorts of Freudian peculiarities in Tracy’s behavior, but Father of the Bride is so proudly bland and artificial that it simply wouldn’t be worth the effort.

-There are more would-be Freudian goings-on in Father's Little Dividend (1951), which somehow succeeds in being even more proudly mechanical than its predecessor.
+There are more would-be Freudian goings-on – including a “double pregnancy” climax (no pun intended) – in Father’s Little Dividend (1951), which somehow succeeds in being even more proudly mechanical than its predecessor.

 Fathers light and dark